matwe340/LR-variant-calling/README.md

     I2  I2_L1_R2_001.fastq.gz
     ```

-    Then adjust the path in the `config.yml` file for the individuals file (or place it in the data folder).
+    Then adjust the path in the `config.yml` file for the individuals file (or place it in the resources folder).

     This allows for (almost) arbitrary files to be associated with any individual and a mapping to the actual individual ids early in the process.
 The trimmed fastq files will already contain combined sequences for an individual and are already named after the individual instead of after the files.